 By Tan Teong Seng, 13-year old butterfly guide

 What better time than Singapore’s 50th birthday to choose our National Butterfly?
-The NSS Kids walk on 7 March 2015 at the Jacob Ballas Children’s Garden (JBCG) aimed to show participants four of the six finalists in the run for the title of Singapore’s National Butterfly.
+The NSS Kids walk on 7 March 2015 at the Jacob Ballas Children’s Garden (JBCG) located near the junction of Bukit Timah and Farrer Roads in Singapore, aimed to show participants four of the six finalists in the run for the title of Singapore’s National Butterfly.

 As lead guide, Auntie Lena Chow had earlier arranged with JBCG Manager Uncle Craig Williams to wow the kids with all sorts of caterpillars.
 Uncle Craig showed up with boxes of his reared caterpillars, and his table of caterpillars was quickly swarmed by children eager to see them up close.
 On display were ‘cats’ of the Leopard Lacewing, Tawny Coster, Common Rose and Autumn Leaf.
 There were also pupae of the Painted Tiger, Painted Jezebel and Common Mime.
 Many of the children warmed up to these little ‘cats’, and were soon busy stroking them and even letting them crawl all over their hands.
 It was great to see these kids enjoying the ‘cats’ so much.
 However, they were warned that not all caterpillars can be handled as some can sting badly.